viet-nguyend/cyclistic_data_project/README.md

 <img src="png/member_fav_station.png" alt="alt text">

-According to the table, start and end station Kingsbury St & Kinzie St has the most rides, and almost all of the ride has the same start and end station, which explains that most of the trip that members took are round trips.
+The top start and end station for members is Kingsbury St & Kinzie St, and this pattern is consistent among other stations with a high number of rides, indicating that most of members' rides are round trips.

-casual ride
+- Top bike station of casual users

 <details>
   <summary>Show SQL query</summary>